 I thought readers might find it interesting to see an actual paystub from a Biglaw first-year associate $160,000 salary in NYC.
-I know that some readers are law school students who have not yet started working.
+I know that some readers are law school students who have not yet started working (possibly because they’ve been deferred).
 It can be helpful to get started early planning on how you will budget your income.

 Before we dissect the paystub, there are a few factors that go into how it looks.
 In my experience, most firms pay bi-weekly.
 It’s nice to receive that extra paycheck twice a year, but it’s otherwise a pain for budgeting purposes since almost every bill you have is monthly.
 Some firms may monthly, which is much better for budgeting but eliminates that extra paycheck.

 The other factor is your withholding elections.
 I’ve already argued you should be getting a big IRS refund.
 This means setting your withholdings to zero.
 You get less each pay period, but a spring bonus in the form of an IRS refund each year.
 I use the spring bonus to fund my Roth IRA each year.

 When paid every two weeks, you can expect to receive $6,153.85 per paycheck.
 There’s nothing special here (except the extraordinary income), as $6,153.85 X 26 = $160,000.01.

 Federal Income Tax.
 Remember, by filing a W-4 and choosing zero exemptions I over-withheld taxes that year.
 Over-withholding means I received a Spring bonus from the IRS in the amount of approximately $5,000.

 Social Security Tax.
 This represents 6.2% of federal taxable wages for this period. $6,109.36 X 6.2% = $378.78.
 In 2016, Social Security taxes apply to the first $118,500 earned.
 After you earn $118,500, you no longer pay the 6.2% tax (FICA).